Dismiss Modal

 Follow-up care

-Save any stone that you find in a small container, and bring it to your healthcare provider for analysis.
-This will help your healthcare provider find out what type of stone was passed.
+Save any stone that you find in a small container.
+Bring it to your doctor for analysis.
+This will help your doctor find out what type of stone was passed.
 This information may be used to help prevent some types of stones from forming again.
-Follow your provider's advice on fluid intake, possible diet changes, and follow-up appointments.
+You may be advised to take medicine to reduce the risk of future stones.
+Your doctor may want to do more blood and urine tests to help find the proper prevention steps.
+Follow your doctor's advice on fluid intake, possible diet changes, and follow-up appointments.

 When to get medical advice

-Contact your healthcare provider right away if symptoms of a kidney stone return, such as:
+Contact your doctor right away if symptoms of a kidney stone return, such as:

 © 2000-2025 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.